Update 12/29/21: Sheet music for this song is now available at gregscheer.com.

 As I searched hymnary.org, I found a good text by Isaac Watts called “Arise, O King of Grace, Arise,” that teases out Christological imagery from the Psalm in a way that only Watts can do.
 I valiantly tried to finish setting music to it by rehearsal time, but I was thwarted by making copies, unlocking doors and other mundane tasks.

 But today I completed the song, and I want to make sure the good folks of the Guitarchestra have a chance to familiarize themselves with it before the next rehearsal.
-Here’s the PDF and the MP3.
+See the link above for scores.
 So put down your turkey and get practicing!
 (People who aren’t Gstra members are also welcome to try it out.)